ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

      > [!NOTE]
      > To help reduce issues caused by large keyword lists, you're now limited to a maximum of 20 rows in the keyword list.

-    - **Conditions** – You can add search conditions to narrow a search and return a more refined set of results.
+    - **Conditions:** You can add search conditions to narrow a search and return a more refined set of results.
 Each condition adds a clause to the search query that is created and run when you start the search.
 A condition is logically connected to the keyword query (specified in the keyword box) by a logical operator (**c:c**) that is similar in functionality to the **AND** operator.
 That means that items have to satisfy both the keyword query and one or more conditions to be included in the results.
 This is how conditions help to narrow your results.
 For a list and description of conditions that you can use in a search query, see the "Search conditions" section in [Keyword queries and search conditions for Content Search](keyword-queries-and-search-conditions.md#search-conditions).

-       - **Locations** – Choose the content locations to search.
+       - **Locations:** Choose the content locations to search.

-      - **All locations** – Use this option to search all content locations in your organization.
+      - **All locations:** Use this option to search all content locations in your organization.
 This includes email in all Exchange mailboxes (including all inactive mailboxes, mailboxes for all Office 365 Groups, mailboxes for all Microsoft Teams), all Skype for Business conversations, all SharePoint and OneDrive for Business sites (including the sites for all Office 365 Groups and Microsoft Teams), and items in all Exchange public folders.

-      - **Specific locations** – Use this option to search specific content locations.
+      - **Specific locations:** Use this option to search specific content locations.
 You can search all content locations for a specific Office 365 service (such as searching all Exchange mailboxes or search all SharePoint sites) or you can search specific locations in any of the Office 365 services that are displayed.

         ![User interface to choose content locations to search](media/9a09708b-f8a2-4382-8c4e-2c610ec33c72.png)